modoboa/modoboa/doc/getting_started/install.rst

   $ python manage.py runserver

-You should be able to access your site at http://locahost:8000/.
+You should be able to access Modoboa at http://locahost:8000/.

 For a production environnement, we recommend using a stable webserver like :ref:`apache2` or :ref:`nginx-label`.